The-going/evlproject/content/pipeline/porting/irqflow.md

 ## Pipelined interrupt flow

-Pipelining involves a basic change in controlling the interrupt flow:
-`handle_domain_irq()` from the IRQ domain API redirects all parent IRQs to the pipeline entry by calling `generic_pipeline_irq()`.
+Interrupt pipelining involves a basic change in controlling the interrupt flow: `handle_domain_irq()` from the IRQ domain API redirects all parent IRQs to the pipeline entry by calling `generic_pipeline_irq()`.

 > Redirecting the interrupt flow to the pipeline